atomheartother/wanwan-html5/README.md

 If you're on a good computer you may not have noticed it but mobile devices in particular are feeling the hit, and I have to do something about this.
 So...
 Time to get my hands dirty and re-write a big part of this website!
 I'll try and make it so I can do later changes much easier, and also take this opportunity to clean up wolfscript.js.

 I've also considered moving to a library like VelocityJS, because chaining CSS animations like we are here has been known to cause performance issues, but since that conflicts with this website's general philosophy I'm quite reluctant to do so.
 I'd rather try and see what the performance looks like with transform CSS animations, and if there's still some issues, I'll see then.

+*04/09/17*: Rewrite is done, we're now in beta, plase see Contact session if you encounter any problems.

 # Philosophy
 I hate bloated pages and believe in pure html/css/js to run a vast majority of website.
 Most web pages have absolutely no excuse for being over 1MB, including huge libraries for no other purpose than to make the programmer's life easier on a few function calls.
 This project will always be as small as I can make it.